nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

 Mocking `foo` can be more trouble than worth, especially when `foo` is simple, well-tested, and rarely updated.

-Others argue that not mocking `foo` is better because it's more authentic and increases coverage of `foo` (because `main`'s tests will also verify `foo`).
+Not mocking `foo` can be better because it's more authentic and increases coverage of `foo` (because `main`'s tests will also verify `foo`).
 This can, however, create noise: when `foo` breaks, a bunch of other tests will also break, so tracking down the problem is more tedious: if only the 1 test for the item ultimately responsible for the issue is failing, that's very easy to spot; whereas 100 tests failing creates a needle-in-a-haystack to find the real problem.

 ### External code

-This is what you/your project does not control.
+This is what your project does not control.

 ```mjs displayName="your-project/main.mjs"
 import bar from 'bar';